springfall2008/batpred/docs/what-does-predbat-do.md

 The current Predbat status is reported in the Home Assistant entity **predbat.status**:

-- **Idle** - This is the default, the load will be covered by solar and/or battery.
+- **Demand** - This is the default, the load will be covered by solar and/or battery.
 Excess solar will charge the battery or be exported if the battery is full.
 This is described as 'Eco' Mode for GivEnergy inverters but other inverters use different terminology.

 - **Charging** - The battery charges from the grid and the grid also covers any load.
 Solar power will also be used to charge the battery.